 Functional observed and dark diversity and community completeness dynamics over time

-Functional observed and dark diversity increased over time (R2 = 0.95, p = <0.001; Table S4 for full statistic results).
+Functional observed and dark diversity increased over time (R2 = 0.97, p = <0.001; Table S4 for full statistic results).
 Specifically, functional observed diversity increased after the Late Glacial, did not change from 10000 cal. yr BP until 5500 BP, and increased again during the Late Holocene.
-Functional dark diversity increased after the Late Glacial until the end of the Early Holocene, became stable during the Mid-Holocene, increased again during the Late Holocene (~2000 cal. yr BP) and decreased afterwards.
+Functional dark diversity increased after the Late Glacial until the end of the Early Holocene, became stable during the Mid-Holocene, slightly increased again during the Late Holocene (~2000 cal. yr BP) and decreased afterwards.

-Functional completeness decreased from the Late Glacial towards the Early Holocene and stayed roughly stable over the mid and Late Holocene (R2 = 0.1, p = <0.001; see Table S5 for full statistic results) (Fig. 2B).
+Functional completeness decreased from the Late Glacial towards the Early Holocene and stayed roughly stable over the Mid and Late Holocene (R2 = 0.05, p = <0.001; see Table S5 for full statistic results) (Fig. 2B).

 Mean functional trait values over time

-Compared to taxa in observed diversity, taxa in dark diversity had generally lower scores in the first PCA axis (related to short stature, lighter seeds and higher clonality ability; R2 = 0.69, p < 0.01), and higher scores in the second axis (related to large specific leaf area and insect pollination; R2 = 0.53, p < 0.01).
-After the Late Glacial period, taxa became taller, with larger seeds, lower clonality ability, larger leaves and pollinated by insects (Fig. 3) (see Table S6-7 for full statistic results).
+Compared to taxa in observed diversity, taxa in dark diversity had generally lower scores in the first PCA axis (related to short stature, lighter seeds and higher clonality ability; R2 = 0.70, p < 0.01), and higher scores in the second axis (related to large specific leaf area; R2 = 0.50, p < 0.01).
+After the Late Glacial period, taxa became taller, with larger seeds, lower clonality ability and larger leaves (Fig. 3) (see Table S6-7 for full statistic results).

 Discussion

-Our study provides the first assessment of taxonomic and functional species pool dynamics (observed and dark diversity) over millennial time-scales, highlighting taxonomic and functional dark diversity as complementary and promising tools to reveal how much, how fast, and in what direction species pools have changed.
-In particular, with a pollen dataset from Northern Europe, we show that both observed and dark diversity increased after the Late Glacial period along with warming climate and over the Holocene following both climatic fluctuations and increased human activities.
+Our study provides the first assessment of taxonomic and functional species pool dynamics (observed and dark diversity) over millennial time scales, highlighting taxonomic and functional dark diversity as complementary and promising tools to reveal how much, how fast, and in what direction species pools have changed.
+Using a pollen dataset from Northern Europe, we show that both observed and dark diversity increased after the Late Glacial period along with warming climate and over the Holocene following both climatic fluctuations and increased human activities.
 However, taxonomic dark diversity increased generally faster than observed diversity over the Holocene (resulting in decreasing taxonomic completeness), suggesting that the rate at which climate warming and human impacts increased habitat availability outpaced the ability of several taxa to expand their realised range (i.e. expansion lag).
 Such an expansion lag can be linked to the functional aspects of dark diversity.
 First, most taxa incorporated into dark diversity over time were functionally redundant compared to taxa in observed diversity (i.e. high overlap in the functional space of observed and dark diversity).
 Second, by comparing mean functional trait values in observed and dark diversity, we show that taxa in dark diversity mostly displayed fast life-history strategies, likely reflecting dispersal limitation (low height, small seeds, high clonality) and stress-intolerance (high SLA).
 Thus, since taxa in dark diversity were generally more dispersal limited and stress intolerant, they either had more difficulties in reaching the local sites or, when able to arrive, had to compete with stronger competitors already occupying their potential niche.